Prosen-Ghosh/taxi-near-me/README.md

 cd client
 cp .env.example .env
 ```
-make the nessary changes in the `.env` file.
+Default host and port will be `http://localhost:3000`. vist and search near by taxi or make the nessary changes in the `.env` file.
 ## Installation Frontend

 ```bash